Masked Autoencoders Are Articulatory Learners: Dataset description

 \subsection{Training and test sets}

 The training data was created through a sliding window on all recordings.
 After the frames were created, only the frames without any mistracking were kept and the rest were disregarded.
 The test set was created similarly.
-Instead of randomly sampling the test set from the entire dataset, a set task list was handcrafted, were all the recordings corresponding to these tasks are used in the test set.
-This was done to ensure that the test set covers the span of all verbal tasks in the dataset, is a good representation of the out of sample performance, and is as consistent as possible across speakers.
-Since not all speakers performed all tasks, when a speaker didn't perform a task in the predetermined task list, a similar task was chosen instead.
+Instead of randomly sampling the test set from the entire dataset, a set task list was hand-crafted, where all the recordings corresponding to these tasks are used in the test set.
+This was done to ensure that the test set covers the span of all verbal tasks in the dataset, is a good representation of the out-of-sample performance and is as consistent as possible across speakers.
+Since not all speakers performed all tasks, a similar task was chosen instead when a speaker didn't perform a task in the predetermined task list.
 Separate training and test datasets were created for every speaker, and a different model was trained for each speaker.